Jyustin/JN-CSAblog/_posts/2023-02-22-FRQFINAL3_IPYNB_2_.md

 I know that this frq was testing knowledge of 2d array traversal, but after looking at the answer and doing some looking around I think this is more testing knowledge of objects in java.

+we have  `public int getValue()` and other get methods which let us return our objects, as well as `public int getValueAt(int row, int col)` which gets a value using a row and col value which we got from getrow and getcol methods.

+remove column method looks like a key algorithm, and has parallels to delete methods within backend of project.